This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-How Bad Is The Rain?
+First Ask: How Bad Is the Rain?

 I should probably begin with the caveat that the type of rain matters quite a bit in terms of what you’ll need to do to prepare.
 I live near to the gulf coast where light rain is common – but so are intense storms and hurricanes.

 Just from a general safety perspective, you shouldn’t be grilling in a hurricane (duh) but from time to time you might need to in some heavier rain and/or gusty winds.
 It’s still possible to do it safely, it just takes a little bit of planning.

 The point is, you need to know what the forecast looks like a day or so in advance so you can get your set up ready to go.
 Light rain or drizzle might only require a patio umbrella.
 Heavier rain and wind will probably require a more heavy duty set up.

 Things You’ll Need to Grill In the Rain

 There are a few things that will make life a whole lot easier when it comes to grilling in the rain.
 The idea here is to enhance your set up and environment so that you can a) spend minimal time in the actual rain and b) minimize the impact of the rain on your grilling.

 Regardless of how hardcore your setup is, it’s a good idea to at least have the following equipment: